-Government contractors may find themselves dealing with a unlawful termination of contract for default on a federal construction project.
+Government contractors may find themselves dealing with a wrongful termination of construction contract for default on a federal construction project.

-Although it is clear that something is wrong with the termination action, many construction companies are not familiar enough with the underlying regulations that govern terminations for default.
-Therefore, the decision whether or not to appeal the contracting officer’s decision can be difficult.
+Although it is clear that something is wrong with the government’s termination action, many construction companies are not familiar enough with the underlying regulations that govern terminations for default.
+Therefore, the decision of whether or not to appeal the contracting officer’s termination decision can be difficult.

-As a general rule, the contracting officer has discretion on whether or not to terminate the contract.
+As a general rule, the contracting officer has discretion on whether or not to terminate the contract for the contractor failing to perform.
 However, the contracting officer must not make a termination for cause decision in an “arbitrary and capricious manner.”
 See Darwin Constr.
 Co. v.
 United States, 811 F.2d 593, 596 (Fed.
 Cir.
 1987).

-Legal Requirements for Appealing Unlawful Termination of Contract for Default in Federal Government Construction
+Legal Requirements for Appealing Wrongful Termination for Default in Federal Government Construction Contracts